ryanquinnnelson/CMU-02718-HW5/README.md

     select first p in P which covers a

     add p to S
-    remove from U each allele covered by p remove peptides from P which overlap with p update U to remove alleles with nonzero coverage
+    remove peptides from P which overlap with p remove from U each allele covered by p remove from U any alleles with nonzero coverage in P

   return S
 ```